Introduction to Core ML conversion tool

 A real example

-I immediately think about PlantNet.
-It’s a french app that roughly does the same job.
-However, PlantNet needs an internet connection.
-The app sends the photo of the flower to their server and you get a list of flowers alongside their match probability.
+I’ve immediately thought about PlantNet.
+It’s a French app that roughly does the same job.
+However, PlantNet requires an internet connection.
+The app sends the photo of the flower 🌼 to their server and you get a list of flowers alongside their match probability.

 As I said, you need an internet connection to be able to use the app.
-But, if like me, you like to wander in the nature, you probably find yourself in a situation where you don’t have cellular data, and so, can’t perform these queries.
+But, if like me, you like to wander in the nature, you probably find yourself in a situation where you don’t have cellular data, and so, can’t identify the beautiful flowers 🌸 you encounter.

-That’s where Core ML comes and solves this problem: the model is embeded on the device, so you don’t need anything else to make it work.
+That’s where Core ML comes and solves this problem: the model is embedded on the device, so you don’t need anything else to make it work.

 Workflow

-The traditional workflow to create a model from scratch can be represented as follows:
+The traditional workflow to create a model from scratch and use it, can be roughly represented as below.

 The final model is contained in a .mlmodel